-Roselina is a Master of International Relations graduate, and is also completing a Graduate Diploma in Human Rights Law.
-An editor and communications specialist, currently working at Oxfam Australia.
+Roselina Press is the editor-in-chief of Right Now, an Australian human rights media organisation.
+She is a writer, editor and communications specialist, currently working at Oxfam Australia.
 She has a Master of International Relations and has written for Reuters, The Guardian and the United Nations Department of Public Information.
 She is also on the steering committee of WILAA, an organisation that promotes women in the literary arts.

 Bec is halfway through the Masters of Publishing and Communications at The University of Melbourne, and works part-time for a Melbourne-based startup helping small businesses make smarter digital marketing decisions.
 She wants to ensure social issues and injustices are discussed in unbiased and relatable terms to help the general community become better informed.
 Some day Rebecca hopes to commission, edit and translate the work of writers from around the world, helping to bring the experiences of people from diverse backgrounds to the fore.
 On any given Sunday she likes to catch up on 20th century fiction and imagine the world through the eyes of her cat.

 Rebecca joined the Right Now editorial team in October 2015 and is excited to be working with writers who are also passionate about social justice.
 She has an Arts/Law degree from Monash University, and is currently working as a Judge’s Associate.
 Rebecca volunteers as a lawyer and paralegal at EasternCommunity Legal Centre, and as a Communications Officer at Women’s Legal Service Victoria.
 She also has a brunch addiction and has been trying to summon the courage to get her ears pierced for two decades.